A Puglia photography journey: 87 photos that will inspire you to visit Puglia, Italy

 From Unawatuna and Mirissa down south to Arugam Bay and Trincomalee on the island’s untouched east coast, it’s merely impossible to go wrong in Sri Lanka.

 It is safe to say that being around Sri Lanka’s natural beauty had a therapeutic effect on both my body and mind.
-The sceneries are utterly sensational; the Ancient Rock Fortress in Sigiriya, the lush, peaceful hills of Ella and the dense jungles of the Yala National Park, just to mention a few.
+The sceneries are utterly sensational; the Ancient Rock Fortress in Sigiriya, the lush, peaceful hills of Ella and the dense jungles of the Yala National Park, to mention a few.

 Sri Lanka is one of those countries that stands out in all aspects.
-The country’s many natural highlights are unique and without doubt, something that will blow your mind.
+The country’s many natural highlights are unique and, without doubt, something that will blow your mind.

 Influenced by many, yet extremely authentic and distinct.
-Sri Lanka has an amazing culture that is shaped by several influencing eras throughout the country’s rich history.
+Sri Lanka has an amazing culture that is shaped by several eras throughout the country’s rich history.

 Religion, colonial occupation and the production of tea have been the primary influences, while neighbouring India also played an essential role in the development of contemporary Sri Lanka.

-In other words, there’s no shortage of incredible World Heritage sites, among which you’ll notice Kandy – the city of kings, the ancient city of Polonnaruwa, the Sigiriya rock fortress and the Dutch Galle Fort – which was fortunate enough to survive the boxing day tsunami in 2004.
+In other words, there’s no shortage of incredible World Heritage sites, among which you’ll notice Kandy – the city of kings, the ancient city of Polonnaruwa, the Sigiriya rock fortress and the Dutch Galle Fort, which was fortunate enough to survive the Boxing Day tsunami in 2004.

 As mentioned above, Sri Lanka is extremely photogenic.
 If you want to make the most of your travel photography while exploring Sri Lanka, I’d recommend investing in some serious photography gear.